Himanshupundir11/AK_ML_Project/README.md

-# 🔬 AK_ML_Project — ML Model for Cancer Classification
+# 🔬 AI_ML_Project — ML Model for Cancer Classification

-Welcome to the **AK_ML_Project**, a machine learning-based classification project designed to explore predictive modeling in a biomedical context.
+Welcome to the **AI_ML_Project**, a machine learning-based classification project designed to explore predictive modeling in a biomedical context.
 This project applies key ML workflows on health-related datasets and demonstrates an end-to-end pipeline—from data preprocessing to model evaluation.

 ---